viktor111/zvadohacks/README.md

 ```
 net-spoof
 ```
-Trick the router and the victim by sending ARP packet to both with the MAC address of each other.
+Trick the router and the victim by sending ARP packet to both with the MAC address of each other and become man in the middle listen for traffick.

 ### Prerequisites